 There's an old adage that goes along the lines of 'there are no low interest categories only low interest brands'.

-I probably subscribe to this point of view most of the time.
+I'm not sure I subscribe to this point of view.

 A tale of terror I am oft to recount is about the time when we had just arrived in Australia and ventured to the supermarket to purchase some sundries.